JockLawrie/GenerateSysimage.jl/README.md

 # Generate Sysimage

-To build a clean depot of packages and optionally a custom Julia sysimage, do the following:
+Follow these steps to build a clean depot of packages and optionally a custom Julia system image.

 1. Navigate to this project's root directory.

-2. Open `scripts/generate_sysimage.jl` and configure the input parameters as required.
+2. Open `scripts/generate_sysimage.jl` and configure the following input parameters as required:

-   The input parameters are:
    - `output_directory`.
 The full path of the directory in which output will be stored.
    - `packagelist::Vector{String}`.
 List of package names to be included in the new depot and (optional) sysimage.
    - `remove_precompiled`.
 If true, remove the `compiled` directory from the new depot.
+Useful for minimising the size of the resulting depot for the purpose of copying it between machines.
    - `sysimage_name`.
 One of:

        - `nothing`.
 A custom sysimage will not be built.